saqibwaheed786/saqibwaheed786/README.md

 - 🔭 I'm currently working on Blockchain/CryptoCurrency
 - 🌱 I'm on track for learning more about Artificial Intelligence,Data Science,Machine Learning
+- :weight_lifting_man:Workout 3 days in a row and take a day break
+- Adapting the minimalism life style

 ### 🛠 &nbsp;Tech Stack